Modern Slavery and Human Trafficking Statement June 2020

-This statement has been approved by the organisation’s board of directors and is made pursuant to Section 54 of the Act and constitutes Rethink Group’s slavery and human trafficking statement.
+This statement has been approved by the organisation’s board of directors and is made pursuant to Section 54 of the Act and constitutes Rethink Investment’s slavery and human trafficking statement.

 As a Group we employ individuals globally and act as specialist recruitment and managed service providers across the globe in the following disciplines; IT, Digital, Healthcare, Engineering and Manufacturing.
 We currently have offices in the following countries:

 The sourcing of candidates for our clients is our main supply chain.
 In some circumstances this may require us to involve external agencies who will support in the delivery of candidates onto our end client.
 During these processes we ensure that our employees and candidates remain aware that they are:

 We ensure the identity and eligibility of the right to work in the UK of all our own employees and of each candidate that we place, before they begin an engagement or commence work with us and ensure that this information is held on file for appropriate time periods.